BalveerSinghYT/DSA/README.md

 Sharpening the coding skills! 🚀 Spent the day practicing questions on LinkedLists and other data structures on HackerRank and GeeksForGeeks.

+## Day 45 - October 10th:

+Finishing strong with LinkedLists! 📚 Covered finding the middle of a LinkedList, identifying intersection nodes between two LinkedLists, and compared various LinkedList types in terms of different operations.
+Excited to dive into the next section on Stacks tomorrow! 💡👩‍💻

 ---